PortableApps/Launcher/Other/Source/Manual/ref/launcher.ini/filesystem.rst

 with ``-=[target location]``.
 If you don't wish to back up local data, you can use :ini-section:`[DirectoriesCleanupForce]`.

-Wildcards are not yet supported.
+:ref:`Wildcards <wildcards>` are supported.

 **Example:** ``settings=%APPDATA%\Pub\lisher\AppName``

+.. versionchanged:: 2.1
+   added support for wildcards

 .. ini-section:: [DirectoriesCleanupIfEmpty]